B-Phan/IBM-fullstack_developer_capstone_project/README.md

 # IBM Full Stack Capstone Project
-This is an IBM Full Stack Capstone Project.
+This is an IBM Full Stack Capstone Project that is to be completed at the end of the 10 courses provided in this certificate.
 This full stack web application was built using HTML/CSS/BootStrap/React for the front-end.
 Python/Django/SQLite back-end to handle user management and views.
 Python/Flask/NLTK for sentiment analysis of reviewes.
 Node.js/Express/MongoDB handling dealership and reviews.
 Deployment using Docker, Kubernetes and IBM Cloud Engine.
 Admin/Superuser privileges and functionalities were added to manage database of users and the inventory and management of vehicles.

 ## Step 1: Cloning the Repository